Braves vs. Twins Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Spencer Strider (8-2) will take the mound for the Braves, his 16th start of the season.
+- The Braves' Bryce Elder (5-1) will make his 16th start of the season.

-- He has earned a quality start eight times in 15 starts this season.

-- Strider has two starts in a row of five innings or more.
+- Elder has pitched five or more innings in 15 straight games and will look to extend that streak.

-- In 15 appearances this season, he has finished three without allowing an earned run.
+- In 15 appearances this season, he has finished five without allowing an earned run.

 |Opponent